Abrahammc90/Burbuja/docs/api.rst

 	:type structure: str or mdtraj.Trajectory
 	:param grid_resolution: Grid spacing in nanometers.
 Default: 0.1
 	:type grid_resolution: float
 	:param use_cupy: Use CuPy for GPU acceleration.
-Default: False
+Default: True
 	:type use_cupy: bool
 	:param dx_filename_base: If provided, write DX files for each frame with a bubble.
 Default: None
 	:type dx_filename_base: str or None